delton137/delton137.github.io/_posts/2017-06-25-using-nicotine-as-a-cognitive-enhancer.md

     update (12/17): preliminary research ([*Science Daily*](https://www.sciencedaily.com/releases/2016/09/160901124842.htm), [journal article](http://www.jleukbio.org/content/100/5/1105)) has discovered a mechanism whereby nicotine can increase inflammation through the production of more neutrophil extracellular traps (NETs).
 In small quantities, NETs can help protect the body from invaders like viruses, but in larger quantities they end up harming the body and increase inflammation.
 This work is a reason to keep nicotine consumption low (use a minimal viable dose and perhaps even avoid long term use)

     update(9/18): there is also research [Abrous, et al, *Journal of Neuroscience*, 2002](http://www.jneurosci.org/content/22/9/3656)) showing that nicotine administration in rats can lower the production of new neurons in the hippocampus.
-One caveat to this work is that the amounts of nicotine in the rats (in micrograms/kg) are very high (10x the levels from 2mg/day of nicotine gum).
+One caveat to this work is that the amounts of nicotine in the rats (in micrograms/kg) are very high (10x the levels from 2 mg/day of nicotine gum).

+    update (7/22): A reader sent in [this 2021 study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8549682/) in which they dowsed rat ear tissue culture in nicotine and found that nicotine kills hair cells, which are important for hearing.
+There is a correlation between smoking and hear loss.
+I'm not sure what to make of this study.

+    update (1/23): As a stimulant, nicotine can effect sleep quality, especially if taken within a few hours of bedtime.
+There are a [couple](https://journals.lww.com/journaladdictionmedicine/Fulltext/2019/06000/Impact_of_Nicotine_and_Other_Stimulants_on_Sleep.8.aspx?context=FeaturedArticles&collectionId=3&casa_token=-QTvfSstyV0AAAAA:RGWShbvWauKKaCy7S9t-rhe3rfyzBF_uIa4yGWCaWqkPHiGA3wbFRg5cQ4LB1tdEp_6Tm4W_E9Y0XP6Zh5Foe5SO-2g) [observational](https://www.sciencedirect.com/science/article/abs/pii/S0306460316303768) studies showing poorer sleep quality in those who use nicotine.

+    update (1/23): Nicotine is a poison at high doses.
+Nicotine gum or lozenges could hurt or even kill a pet or a child.

 # Further reading (and sources with lots more references)